-- a) create plot ratios and retain outdoor amenity areas that reflect the character of the local area; and - b) achieve a distance of not less than 1 metre between side elevations where two-storey development is proposed to avoid creating a terracing effect.
+- a) create plot ratios and retain outdoor amenity areas that reflect the character of the local area: and - b) achieve a distance of not less than 1 metre between side elevations where two-storey development is proposed to avoid creating a terracing effect.

-Figure 25: Avoid building up to boundaries where this is likely to cause a terracing effect c) ensure that dwellings do not overshadow neighbouring properties through applying the "45 degree" test.
-The 45-degree line should be drawn from the centre of the ground floor window for a single-storey extension and from the inner edge of the ground floor window for a two-storey extension.
+Figure 25: Avoid building up to boundaries where this is likely to cause a terracing effect c) ensure that dwellings do not The 45-degree line should be drawn from the centre of the ground floor window for a single-storey extension and from the inner edge of the extension.